 The mullet is one of the most iconic men’s hairstyles of the ’80s.
 While this short at the front, long at the back haircut has had its fair share of jokes, it’s making its way back into fashion.
-AFL players, musicians and fashion tastemakers have all begun to embrace the mullet for its eye-catching shape and laidback vibe.
+Football players, musicians, and fashion tastemakers have all begun to embrace the mullet for its eye-catching shape and laidback vibe.
 The mullet is business at the front, party at the back!
 It is a haircut for men who aren’t afraid to stray from the crowd and don’t take themselves too seriously.
 It’s also a surprisingly flattering look, suiting a wide variety of face shapes.
-Check out these modern takes on the mullet and who knows?
-You might try it yourself.

 1. Curly Mullet